-Malpractice is any deliberate or neglectful act which undermines the integrity and validity of assessment and the certification.
+Malpractice consists of those acts which undermine the integrity and validity of assessment or examination, the certification of qualifications and/or damage the authority of those responsible for conducting the assessment, examination and certification.
 Examples of malpractice can be found in appendix 1.